XPath Cheat Sheet for Web Scraping

 XPath Syntax

-XPath uses path expressions to find nodes from XML or HTML documents.
+Or else you can say that XPath uses path expressions to find nodes in XML or HTML documents.
 The node is selected with a series of steps and axes.
-The following is a breakdown of the XPaths used above.
+Here’s a breakdown of the XPaths used above.

 //div[@class="main"]/h1

 Axes – Axes can be used to locate nodes relative to the current node.
-Axes allow to write XPath to parse data from complex and nested documents.
+Axes allow writing XPath to parse data from complex and nested documents.
+There are 13 distinct axes available for querying an element.
+They are used when you need to query for an element using its own attributes or when building hierarchical relationships.

 Expression Description